-The GPA is computed by adding all the quality points earned for the semester and then dividing by the number of credits for those courses graded with an A, A-, B+, B, B-, C+, C, C-, D+, D, F, or IF.
+The GPA is computed by adding all the quality points earned for the semester and then dividing by the number of credits for those courses graded with an $A, A-, B+, B, B-, C+, C, C-, D+, D$, or F.

-The CGPA, computed in a similar manner, represents all the quality points earned during all the semesters the student has attended NYIT, divided by the number of credits for those courses where the grade given is an A, A-, B+, B, B-, C+, C, C-, D+, D, F, or IF.
+The CGPA, computed in a similar manner, represents all the quality points earned during all the semesters the student has attended New York Institute of Technology, divided by the number of credits for those courses where the grade given is an A, A-, B+, B, B-, C+, C, C-, D+, D, or F.